mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 title:  Create a Project
 sidebar_label: Create a Project
 ---
-In this page, you can find the guidelines about project creation.

 The project creation allows you to configure a project, which lifecycle could be wholly managed and developed through Console areas.

+## How to set up Console

-The first three sections of this guide allow you to have the prerequisites to create a project.
-The last section explains in detail how to create a project.
-In particular, to create a project, you need to have already set up your Console and have already configured these two features:
+The first section of this guide allows you to have the prerequisites needed to create a project.
+In particular, to create a project, you need to have already set up your Console and have already configured these three features:
+* **Provider**: This will be used by the Console to correctly retrieve the third party service providers needed by your projects (e.g. the Git repository provider)
 * **Tenant**: This is the upper level of the projects.
 Each created project shares the same information (environments, CI/CD integration and cluster information) of its tenant.
 * **Template**: Repository with libraries and pre-filled configurations.
 Each tenant could have one or more template.
 Starting the project from an existent template, you can pre-fill active services in your project and start all the similar projects with the same configuration.
 For example, the template can define the pipelines and the usage (or not usage) of CMS in your project.

- If you have already configured these two features, you can directly [skip to the last section](#how-to-create-a-project-on-devops-console).
+If you have already configured these features, you can directly [skip to the last section](#project-creation).

- The power of project creation is based on the easiness and quickness of use: indeed, once Tenant and Template are configured, you can create a project in your Console with a minimum number of actions.
+## CRUDs

+You can find more info about how to create a CRUD visiting the [CRUD documentation](../api-console/api-design/crud_advanced.md)

+### Create a Provider

+If you already have the provider you need in your CRUD, you can [skip this section](#create-a-tenant).

+This document will be used by services to correctly retrieve the information about the provider that you use for your projects.
+This collection includes the following fields:

+* `providerId` (*required*): A unique human readable identifier (ex: "my-git-provider" or "my-pipeline-provider");
+* `type` (*required*): the name of provider.
+Current supported providers are:
+  * Git providers: `gitlab`, `github`;
+* `baseUrl` (*required*): the provider base url used to persist configurations;
+* `apiBaseUrl` (*required*): the provider base url that core service used to call providers (example: gitlab.com/api or https://api.github.com/);

-## Create a Tenant
+### Create a Tenant

 If you already have a tenant, you can [skip this section](#create-a-template).